FOSSRIT/SFpresent/flock-slides.rst

 - Differences:

-    -MacArthur Foundation is an international foundation that raises money to invest in programs for human rights, international justice, peace and security, etc.
+    - MacArthur Foundation is an international foundation that raises money to invest in programs for human rights, international justice, peace and security, etc.

-    -HASTAC is essentially an open-sourced attempt at having the people of all backgounds work together to supplement education with technology or search for ways to interconnect the two
+    - HASTAC is essentially an open-sourced attempt at having the people of all backgounds work together to supplement education with technology or search for ways to interconnect the two

 ----

+:data-y: r-1200

 Anatomy of a Badge
 ====================